kingjinho/DesignPattern/src/main/kotlin/strategy/problem_inheritance/README.md

 ## Case

-Ok, We as a game developer team successfully.
+Ok, We as a game developer team released game successfully.

 Whenever I talk to one of characters, `talk( )` functions will be triggered.

 This fits the initial plan.
 Whenever characters talk, it will trigger `talk( )`.

-Later, Boss comes into your team and says
+Later, Boss comes into our team saying

 > Boss: Hey, our game is great,
 >
 > How did you come up with putting the Office characters into our game?
 Incredible!!
 >
-> However, as you know, Our characters only speak their most famous quotes, I'm satisfied, but Gamers
+> as you know, Our characters only speak their most famous quotes.
+I'm very much satisfied, but
 >
-> want just more than that, like Michael says 'That's what she said' in awkward situation,
+> people want just more than that. like Michael says 'That's what she said' in awkward situation,
 >
 > Jim speaks 'Bear, Beets.
 Battlestar Galactica' in serious situation.
 >